UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

       is-isometry-map-equiv-Σ-components-at-bounded-distance-Metric-Space A)
 ```

-### The decomposition into subspaces of elements at bounded distance is idempotent
+### The bounded distance decomposition operation is idempotent

 ```agda
 module _